 Smoking and tobacco use

 Alaska Regional Hospital is a tobacco-free facility and campus.
 The use of tobacco of all kinds is prohibited on our campus, including the parking lots.
 If you are interested in quitting, we encourage you to call Alaska's Tobacco Quit Line at (888) 842-7848.

 Alaska Regional Hospital has a dedicated 24-hour security staff patrolling all campus buildings and hospital grounds.
 They respond immediately to any problem or request.
 If you have a security emergency or question, dial “00” for the hospital operator to inform security that you need assistance.

-For your convenience, we offer free valet parking service to our patients and their visitors.
-The valet is just outside the hospital’s first floor main entrance (on the west side of the building, off Alaska Regional Drive).
+For your convenience, we offer free valet parking services to our patients and their visitors.
+The valet is just outside the hospital's first-floor main entrance (on the west side of the building, off Alaska Regional Drive).
 No gratuity is required.
-Hours of operation are Monday - Friday 8:30 a.m. – 5 p.m.
+Hours of operation are Monday through Friday from 8:30am to 5:00pm.
 If you wish to pick up your car outside of the hours of operation, your keys will be with our PBX operator in the Emergency Department Admitting area.
 You must present your claim ticket to receive your keys.

 The hospital chapel is located on the first floor in the main lobby.
 You are welcome to enjoy the serenity of this room for private meditation.

 Facts and the latest updates about COVID-19 vaccination

 See the Center for Disease Control's (CDC) resource page for extensive information and the latest recommendations regarding COVID-19 vaccination.